losh11/electrum-ltc/contrib/osx/README.md

     $ xcrun --show-sdk-path
     /Library/Developer/CommandLineTools/SDKs/MacOSX10.14.sdk
     ```
-- Installing extraneous brew packages can result in build differences.
-  For example, pyinstaller seems to pick up and bundle brew-installed `libffi`.
-  So having a dedicated "electrum binary builder macOS VM" is recommended.
 - Make sure that you are building from a fresh clone of electrum
   (or run e.g. `git clean -ffxd` to rm all local changes).